 The common types of fraud arrests in Florida include:

-Under Florida law, burglary involves entering a dwelling, conveyance or structure with the intention to commit a criminal offense.
-A structure refers to a building of any kind which may be temporary or permanent.
+Under Florida law, burglary involves entering a dwelling, conveyance, or structure with the intention to commit a criminal offense.
+A dwelling often refers to a house, apartments or other place of residence, while structure refers to a building of any kind which may be temporary or permanent.
 On the other hand, a conveyance refers to a vessel, ship, railroad vehicle, trailer, aircraft, or car.

 Depending on your case, burglary can be classified as a first degree, second degree, or third-degree felony.
 The consequences of burglary are imprisonment, probation, or fine.